-In recent days, the attention of the world's media has been drawn to Queensland, Australia, with the peak of weeks-long floods in the state culminating in the partial submersion of its capital, Brisbane.
+In 2010 the world's media was drawn to Queensland, Australia, when the peak of weeks-long floods in the state culminated in the partial submersion of its capital, Brisbane.

 But while the world was looking one way, La Nina struck hard in another.

-A massive combination flash flood and landslide in the mountain regions near Rio Di Janiero has left 250 dead in Brazil, obliterating homes, cars and public infrastructure, and leaving hundreds of thousands affected.
+A massive combination flash flood and landslide in the mountain regions near Rio Di Janiero left 212 dead in Brazil, obliterating homes, cars and public infrastructure, and leaving hundreds of thousands affected.

-Over the equator floods have smashed the Philippines and Sri Lanka, leaving 40 and 15 dead respectively.
+Over the equator floods smashed the Philippines and Sri Lanka, leaving 40 and 15 dead respectively.

-This current deluge of floods should be a stark reminder that as a traveller, disasters can strike anywhere and any time.
+This deluge of floods should be a reminder that as a traveler, disasters can strike anywhere and any time.